 - Letter 1 (which is an informative letter). - Letter 2 Attendance Meeting Letter/Invite for parent.
-The LA views this as an early intervention tool targeted at students below 95% attendance. - Medical Evidence Letter This can be considered (once the threshold of 10+ illness absences has been reached) at any stage of the process when it becomes appropriate to do so.
+The LA views this as an early intervention tool targeted at students below 95% attendance which incorporates parents to supply Medical Evidence which will be considered (once the threshold of 10+ illness absences have been reached) at any stage of the process when it becomes appropriate to do so.

-When a student has accrued at least 10 (but not more than 26 due to LA Penalty Notice restriction) sessions of 'O' and/or 'U' codes within a term period, and an Attendance Meeting has been offered, school should consider requesting a Penalty Notice Warning Letter from the LA.
+When a student has accrued at least 10 (but not more than 26 due to LA Penalty Notice restriction) sessions of 'O' and/or 'U' codes within a term period, and an Attendance Meeting has been offered, Attendance Contracts have been offered also, school should consider requesting a Penalty Notice Warning Letter from the LA.